Nursing (NRSG)

 Utilizing knowledge and skills acquired in both nursing and liberal arts courses, this course emphasizes the integration of the full baccalaureate professional nurse role as provider, designer, and coordinator of care, and member of a profession.
 This course will require application of concepts taught in all concurrent and previous courses.
 These experiences will occur in a variety of health care settings.

-Restrictions: Enrollment limited to students with a class of Senior.
+Restrictions: Enrollment limited to students with a class of Junior or Senior.

 Attributes: Experiential Engagement (EX)